Library-Protocol/docs-library-protocol/src/app/page.md

 npm run dev # Start the development server to explore this documentation locally
 ```

-> **Note:** This documentation is actively maintained and updated regularly.
-Check back often for the latest information.
+> **Note:** Library Protocol is transforming how we share books and knowledge, creating bridges between libraries and readers worldwide.